ScryEngineering/scrygroup.com/content/blog-posts/2019-05-13/Why 100% utilization of your time is a bad goal.md

 Sometimes, when a large project stretches out in front of you, it's tempting to pour all of your time and energy into making progress toward large milestones.
 Although it's great to be focused, spending time on a singular project to the exclusion of all others is bad practice for both creative and practical (time management) reasons.

 The popular [Pomodoro Technique](https://francescocirillo.com/pages/pomodoro-technique) is based on this rationale.
-Developed  by Francesco Cirillo, the technique involves taking either a small or large task and breaking it down into small, manageable chunks.
-Those who practice it set a timer for 25 minutes, work on the task uninterrupted until the timer rings, take a break, and repeat.
+Developed  by Francesco Cirillo, it involves taking either a small or large task and breaking it down into small, manageable chunks.
+Set a timer for 25 minutes, work on the task uninterrupted until the timer rings, take a break, and repeat.
 It's a great time management practice for when you need to get a significant amount of work done in a few focused sprints.

 When it comes to deciding how much time to spend on each task, it's critical to find a balance between working on (and thinking about) one exclusively and multi-tasking, which isn't possible, because although we can do many things in succession, we can't do more than one thing at a time.